-An "unlimited committee," often referred to as a "Super PAC" is one that is unlimited as to the sources and amounts of contributions it may receive and the amounts of expenditures it may make.
-An "unlimited committee" may not make direct contributions to candidates, political parties or limited political action committees.
+An "unlimited committee," often referred to as a "Super PAC" is one that is virtually unlimited as to the sources and amounts of contributions it may receive and the amounts of expenditures it may make.
+An "unlimited committee" may not make direct contributions to or receive contributions from candidates, political parties or limited political action committees.
 It may engage only in independent expenditures or electioneering communications in campaigns involving candidates or in advocating the passage or defeat of a state question.
 Unlimited committees must disclose expenditures and contributions to the Ethics Commission.